 Airplane Plant, Propeller Plant, Red Crassula, Scarlet Paintbrush

 Crassula falcata, Crassula perfoliata var. falcata, Crassula perfoliata subsp. falcata, Rochea falcata

-Crassula perfoliata var. minor, also know as Crassula falcata, is a succulent plant, up to 2 feet (60 cm) tall, attractive and interesting when not in bloom but a show stopper when the bright red flowers emerge.
-The leaves are gray-green, sickle-shaped, up to 4 inches (10 cm) long, up to 1 inch (2.5 cm) wide and arranged in overlapping pairs along a usually unbranched stem.
+Crassula perfoliata var. minor, also know as Crassula falcata, is a succulent plant, up to 2 feet (60 cm) tall.
+It is an attractive and interesting plant when not in bloom, but a show stopper when the bright red flowers emerge.
+The leaves are gray-green, sickle-shaped, up to 4 inches (10 cm) long and up to 1 inch (2.5 cm) wide.
+They are arranged in overlapping pairs along a usually unbranched stem.
 Tiny scarlet red flowers are massed together in very showy, dense clusters that rise above foliage in mid summer.
-The flowers open slowly and last for nearly a month when in full bloom.
+They open slowly and last for nearly a month when in full bloom.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.